Aug. 13, 2020:

 “I followed the ball all the way.
 I wanted to see if I got it in the apple.
 I saw it, and it was way far,” Soto told reporters after the Aug.
 10 game.
 “You don’t even feel it,” Soto said about making the kind of contact that produces long homers.
 “You just see the ball jumping off the bat and don’t feel anything.
 Just try to run and try to enjoy.”

-The longest homer by a Met at Citi Field went 458 feet last season by Pete Alonzo, who probably will hit one farther before long.
+The longest homer by a Met at Citi Field went 458 feet in 2019 by Pete Alonzo, who probably will hit one farther before long.
 He already has the longest homer by a Met in the Statcast era: a 474-footer last season at Target field in Minnestota.

 So who has the longest homer by a National?
 Adam Dunn would be a good guess.
 He has two of top 10 longest homers of all time (including the pre-Statcast years), but he hit those for the Reds and Diamondbacks.
 Bryce Harper certainly hit some long ones.
 Anthony Rendon?
 Ryan Zimmerman?
 Adam La Roche?
 Nope.